Workers’ Compensation Lawyers

 Medical benefits include the following:

-- Free medical treatment through an authorized physician for as long as necessary
+- Free medical care through an authorized physician for as long as necessary

 - Reimbursement for medically necessary emergency treatment